dtrckd/pymake/Readme.md

 Pymake provide a mechanism in order to track data from a specification to another.

-Data Lookup and Output Data path specification are automatically adaptated from the design of experiments.
-Note that you can specify the format of the results of each expetiments with `--format options`, see examples.
+Data Lookup and Output Data path specification are automatically adapted from the design of experiments.
+Note that you can specify the format of the results of each experiments with `--format options`, see examples.

 The Results of experiments are stored in data/[specification].